First published by Practical Law Company.

 Distribution rates are determined in line with tariffs prepared by distribution companies and submitted to the Energy Market Regulatory Authority (EMRA) for approval (Electricity Market Tariffs Regulation published in the Official Gazette on 11 August 2002).

-A national tariff exists with a price equalisation mechanism, ensuring that consumers are protected from exposure to price differences across distribution areas (temporary Article 1, Electricity Market Law numbered 6446 (EML)).
+A national tariff exists with a price equalisation mechanism, ensuring that consumers are protected from exposure to price differences across distribution areas (temporary Article 1, Electricity Market Law No. 6446 (EML)).
 All distribution companies are subject to the price equalisation mechanism and the current provision is operative until 31 December 2015.

 Authorization and operating requirements